pivotal/docs-tap/namespace-provisioner/use-case3.md

     EOF
     ```

-Next, Add the` secretRef` section to the` additional_sources` and the `gitops_install` section of the namespace provisioner configuration in your TAP values: <!--is this outside tabs-->
+Next, Add the` secretRef` section to the` additional_sources` and the `gitops_install` section of the Namespace Provisioner configuration in your TAP values: <!--is this outside tabs-->

 Using Namespace Provisioner Controller
 : Description